fsargento629/realista/README.md

 - Save images (or image links from each listing)

 ### Long term plans

 - Frontend in React to call api
 - More scrapers: idealista, bpi
-- Get a cheap PC to be a server
+- Get a cheap PC to be a server (Ihave already bought www.realista.pt)